RobTillaart/LC7822/README.md

 |  LCOM2   |      |      |      |      |   X  |   X  |      |      |
 |  LCOM3   |      |      |      |      |      |      |   X  |   X  |

+Note the library does not check if e.g. LCOM1 is connected to more than one output as the library does not know the logic needed in a specific application.

 ### Details switches LC7822